Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The nighttime formula features eucalyptus alongside pure water, salt, and baking soda.

-It helps clear clogged nasal passages and reduce snoring.
+It helps clear clogged nasal passages and reduces snoring.

 Be careful if you have plant allergies, though.
 Some people are sensitive to eucalyptus, while others find that it helps them breathe easier.